cibervicho/go_webApp/README.md

      Usualy, when downloading the main `cibervicho/go_webApp` repository, Go downloads automatically its dependencies, such as `globalsign/mgo`.
 2. Install MongoDB CE (MongoDB Community Edition)
    - Follow the instructions in the [MongoDB's installation tutorial](https://docs.mongodb.com/manual/installation/#tutorial-installation).
-   - I personaly followed the installation instructions from the book [The Little MongoDB Book](https://www.openmymind.net/2011/3/28/The-Little-MongoDB-Book/).
+   - The manual installation instructions from the book [The Little MongoDB Book](https://www.openmymind.net/2011/3/28/The-Little-MongoDB-Book/) are also a good resource.

 ## Testing Go
 To verify that you installed Golang correctly just type the following.
 You should see the same version of the programing language you installed: